A CrowdSec remediation component (bouncer) for MikroTik RouterOS that automatically manages firewall rules and address lists via the RouterOS API.

 | Bouncer CPU (steady state) | < 1% |

 Note: All benchmarks measured on a real RB5009UG+S+ with production traffic.
-Router CPU includes SNMP monitoring (10 s interval) and normal network forwarding.
+Router CPU includes SNMP monitoring (10 s interval), normal network forwarding, and any active firewall workload.
 Individual add/remove operations are typically 1–3 ms per IP (median).
 Occasional latency spikes (p95 up to ~50 ms) are caused by RouterOS internal scheduling on large address lists.

 1curl http://localhost:2112/health2# {"status":"ok","routeros_connected":true,"version":"vX.Y.Z"}